Fix: APScheduler Not Working — Jobs Not Running, Gunicorn Duplicates, and Timezone Issues

 The Gunicorn duplicate problem is different: Gunicorn forks N workers, and each worker initializes the scheduler independently.
 With --workers 4, every job fires four times.
 The fix isn’t “make APScheduler smarter” — it’s “stop running the scheduler in every worker.”

 Misfires happen when the scheduler can’t run a job at its scheduled time (process was down, event loop blocked, job took too long) and the default misfire_grace_time of 1 second has passed.
-APScheduler then skips that run entirely.
+APScheduler then skips that run entirely — and the skip is logged at INFO, not WARNING.
+If your log filter starts at WARNING, missed runs are invisible.

 Fix 1: Pick the Right Scheduler